-Some preliminary animal studies indicate that nettle may lower blood sugar and blood pressure, but there is not enough evidence to say whether this is also true in humans.
+Preliminary animal studies indicate that nettle may lower blood sugar and blood pressure.
+However, more research is needed to determine whether this is also true in humans.

-Stinging nettle is the name given to common nettle, garden nettle, and hybrids of these 2 plants.
+Stinging nettle is the name given to common nettle, garden nettle, and hybrids of these plants.
 Originally from the colder regions of northern Europe and Asia, this herbaceous shrub grows all over the world today.
-Stinging nettle grows well in nitrogen rich soil, blooms between June and September, and usually reaches 2 - 4 feet high.
+Stinging nettle grows well in nitrogen-rich soil, blooms between June and September, and usually reaches 2 to 4 feet high.

 Stems are upright and rigid.
-The leaves are heart shaped, finely toothed, and tapered at the ends, and flowers are yellow or pink.
+Leaves are heart shaped, finely toothed, and tapered at the ends, and flowers are yellow or pink.
 The entire plant is covered with tiny stiff hairs, mostly on the underside of the leaves and stem, that release stinging chemicals when touched.

 What's It Made Of?

 Stinging nettle products are usually made from the leaves and stems, and sometimes the roots.
 Root preparations are used to relieve symptoms of BPH.

 Stinging nettle is available as dried leaf, freeze-dried leaf, extract, capsules, tablets, and as root tincture (a solution of the herb in alcohol), juice, or tea.
 It also comes in the form of an ointment or cream that can be applied to the skin.
 The root appears to have different pharmacological effects than the leaves.

 Although stinging nettle is available in many combination formulas to treat colds, asthma, and allergies in children, a specific safe and effective dose for children has not yet been established.
 Talk to your doctor before giving stinging nettle to a child, so the doctor can determine the proper dose.Adult